AlphaWallet/TokenScript-Repo/user-agent.md

     "If-Modified-Since": "Wed, 21 Oct 2015 07:28:00 GMT"

+Do not specify a timestamp representing a point in the future.

 ## Caching TokenScript

 It's reasonable for user-agents to cache the signed and valid TokenScript locally.